Stranger Things: Tales from '85

-Stranger Things: Tales from '85 is an upcoming animated science fiction television series and a direct spin-off of Netflix's live-action Stranger Things.
-Tales from '85 was first announced by Netflix in April 2025, and will be executive produced by the Stranger Things creators, Matt and Ross Duffer, as well as Shawn Levy and Dan Cohen of 21 Laps, Hilary Leavitt of Upside Down Pictures, and Eric Robles with Flying Bark.
+Stranger Things: Tales from '85 is an American animated science fiction television series and a spin-off of Netflix's Stranger Things.
+First announced by Netflix in April 2025, it was executive produced by Stranger Things creators Matt and Ross Duffer, as well as Shawn Levy and Dan Cohen of 21 Laps, Hilary Leavitt of Upside Down Pictures, and Eric Robles with Flying Bark Productions.

-Tales from '85 will take place between the events of the second and third season of Stranger Things, and will depict the children – Eleven, Mike, Will, Lucas, Dustin, and Max – as they confront new monsters of the Upside Down, and unravel a "paranormal mystery terrorizing their town".
-The Duffers have said the show intends to capture the feel of an '80s Saturday-morning cartoon in the Stranger Things universe.
+The series takes place between the events of the second and third seasons of Stranger Things, and depicts the children – Eleven, Mike, Dustin, Lucas, Will, and Max – as they confront new monsters of the Upside Down, and unravel a "paranormal mystery terrorizing their town".
+The Duffers intended to capture the feel of an '80s Saturday-morning cartoon in the Stranger Things universe.

-Tales from '85 is scheduled to premiere on Netflix in 2026.
+Stranger Things: Tales from '85 premiered on April 23, 2026, on Netflix, to mixed reviews from critics.
+Five days later, the series was renewed for a second season, which was released on September 17, 2026.

 Premise

-The series returns to Hawkins in a snowy 1985, where “the original characters must fight new monsters and unravel a paranormal mystery”.
-The Upside Down's influence is again seeping into the town: familiar locations like Hawkins National Laboratory resurface, and new supernatural creatures emerge (early descriptions include such threats as Upside Down pumpkin-zombies and vine-like monsters).
-Official descriptions emphasize that this is an “epic new animated series,” promising a blend of nostalgia and horror reminiscent of Stranger Things' tone.
-According to showrunner Eric Robles, the setup involves “something brewing in Hawkins,” with the kids banding together to investigate the disturbances, much like in the original series.
-The tone is said to be more family-friendly and brighter in visuals than the live-action show (described by Netflix and press reports as “entry-level Stranger Things” suitable for broader audiences).
+The series is set in Hawkins in the winter of 1985, between the events of the second and third seasons of Stranger Things, where "the original characters must fight new monsters and unravel a paranormal mystery".
+The Upside Down's influence is again seeping into the town: familiar locations such as Hawkins National Laboratory resurface, and new supernatural creatures emerge (early descriptions include threats such as Upside Down pumpkin zombies and vine-like monsters).

+Official descriptions emphasize that the series is an "epic new animated series", promising a blend of nostalgia and horror reminiscent of Stranger Thingss tone.
+According to showrunner Eric Robles, the setup involves "something brewing in Hawkins", with the kids banding together to investigate the disturbances, much like in the original series.
+The tone is said to be more family-friendly and brighter in its visuals than the live-action show (described by Netflix and press reports as "entry-level Stranger Things" suitable for broader audiences).